victorlrz/04-Blockchain-Programming/README.md

 contracts/: Directory for Solidity contracts migrations/: Directory for scriptable deployment files test/: Directory for test files for testing your application and contracts truffle-config.js: Truffle configuration file

-Command To compile a Truffle project, change to the root of the directory where the project is located and then type the following into a terminal:

-truffle compile Upon first run, all contracts will be compiled.
-Upon subsequent runs, Truffle will compile only the contracts that have been changed since the last compile.
-If you'd like to override this behavior, run the above command with the --all option.

 Command
 To compile a Truffle project, change to the root of the directory where the project is located and then type the following into a terminal: